|RVA: 3-D Visualization and Analysis Software to Support Management of Unconventional Oil and Gas Resources

 - The latest version of the RVA software has been completed.

 - The Beta 0.3 version of RVA was made available to the public via the project web site (http://rva.cs.illinois.edu) on January 1, 2013.
 This release included recently developed visualization code and additions to the code for Focus + Context capabilities, which added flow visualization improvements and spreadsheet visualization functionality to the software.
-Also added was the capability to read Shapefile format data files (a commonly used GIS data file format) as per the Project Advisory Committee (PAC) members’ suggestion.
+Also added was the capability to read Shapefile format data files (a commonly used GIS data file format) as per the PAC members’ suggestion.

 - Completed developing the following PAC recommended tools that support calculations of reservoir volumetric and production summations: